Polynominal/PyFlax/README.md

 timer.update(dt)
 ```
 #Advanced(Untested):
-You can use a lists as your var/item see:
+You can use a list as your var/item see:
 ```python
 inst.color = [0,0,0]
 tween = Timer.to(1,inst,{"color":[255,255,255]})